 White Mountain Middle School is a terrific school!
-Academics are the focus at this school.
+Academics and citizenship are the focus at this school.
 We know that in order to be successful in life, skills and positive habits need to be taught and reinforced.
 Our staff works hard to do just that.
-We dedicate ourselves to assist every student to gain these skills so that they can go on and become the best that they can be.
+We dedicate ourselves to assist every student to gain these skills so that they become the best that they can be.

-A large part of life at WMMS happens outside of the classroom.
+A part of WMMS happens outside of the classroom.
 We have a wide selection of activities and athletic programs that our students can be involved in.
-We offer student leadership, along with various after school clubs including Ballet Folklórico, GEMS, yearbook.
-Our students have also participated in state spelling contests and brain bowl each year.
+We offer student leadership, along with various after school clubs including Ballet Folklórico, book club, yearbook.
 Historically, WMMS has seen a large percentage of our student population participate in these offerings.
 We strongly encourage your student to become actively involved in the activities and athletics sponsored by our school.